JessieVela/vuetify/packages/docs/src/pages/en/components/dialogs.md

 <example file="v-dialog/prop-activator" />

-### v-model
+### model-value

-You can also trigger a dialog by simply updating the v-model, without using either **activator** slot or prop.
+You can also trigger a dialog by simply updating the model-value, without using either **activator** slot or prop.
 In this case, the dialog will not appear to be activated by any specific element, and will simply appear in the middle of the screen.

 <example file="v-dialog/prop-model" />